Underfloor heating: Description

 Modern underfloor heating systems use either electrical resistance elements ("electric systems") or fluid flowing in pipes ("hydronic systems") to heat the floor.
 Either type can be installed as the primary, whole-building heating system or as localized floor heating for thermal comfort.
 Some systems allow for single rooms to be heated when they are a part of a larger multi-room system, avoiding any wasted heat.
 Electrical resistance can only be used for heating; when space cooling is also required, hydronic systems must be used.
 Other applications for which either electric or hydronic systems are suited include snow/ice melting for walks, driveways and landing pads, turf conditioning of football and soccer fields and frost prevention in freezers and skating rinks.
 A range of underfloor heating systems and designs are available to suit different types of flooring.
+Some underfloor heating systems are designed to be laid within the floor construction with the pipework embedded within a screed beneath the floor covering, typically used in extensions or new builds, meanwhile other underfloor heating systems can be fitted directly on top of an existing floor (providing it is level and stable) using self-adhesive panels into which the pipework is laid and a self-levelling screed is poured, a popular solution for retrofit projects.

-Electric heating elements or hydronic piping can be cast in a concrete floor slab ("poured floor system" or "wet system").
-They can also be placed under the floor covering ("dry system") or attached directly to a wood sub floor ("sub floor system" or "dry system").
+Electric heating elements or hydronic piping can be cast in a concrete floor slab ("poured floor system" or "wet system"), under the floor covering ("dry system") or attached directly to a wood sub floor ("sub floor system" or "dry system").
+Underfloor heating can also be installed in suspended timber joisted floors (both ground and upper floors), either between the joists using a metal plate to transfer the heat across the floor above, or by incorporating the pipework within a specially designed structural floor deck.

 Some commercial buildings are designed to take advantage of thermal mass which is heated or cooled during off-peak hours when utility rates are lower.
 With the heating/cooling system turned off during the day, the concrete mass and room temperature drift up or down within the desired comfort range.
 Such systems are known as thermally activated building systems or TABS.

 The terms radiant heating and radiant cooling are commonly used to describe this approach because radiation is responsible for a significant portion of the resulting thermal comfort but this usage is technically correct only when radiation composes more than 50% of the heat exchange between the floor and the rest of the space.